bagwanpankaj/elixir_by_example/_posts/2014-02-25-introduction-to-elixir.md

 I am not gonna cover these trivial stuff here, as they are already covered [here](http://elixir-lang.org/getting_started/1.html), in detail.

+Just FYI, since elixir is still evolving, there are lots of deprication and backward compatibility breakages.
+So just to be at safe side and on the top, I would recommend to compile from source.

+Go get your's and compile it from source.

+{% highlight bash %}
+  git clone git@github.com/elixir-lang/elixir.git

+  cd elixir/

+  make clean test

+  #one can use binaries available in bin/ dir but
+  #if one need binaries to be installed in bin dir, do

+  sudo make install
+{% endhighlight %}

 <!-- more -->

 #### Overview